 Perhaps there was a specific reason for the general mistrust of musical accompaniment.
 In those days, pipe, harp and drum were intimately linked to the pagan cults, e.g. of Pan, with their sensuous worship and often shameless revelries.
 Christians, mindful of the apostolic direction that everything should be done decently and in order [1 Corinthians 14:40], avoided musical instruments.
 Jerome, also 4th century, wrote that a Christian maiden ought not even to know what a flute is, or what it is used for.

 Liturgy (an order of service with fixed elements) came in early to Christian worship.
-There is evidence of a ‘Jerusalem’ liturgy, instituted by the Apostle James, and an ‘Alexandrian’ liturgy attributed to Paul’s fellow-labourer John Mark.
+There is possible evidence of a ‘Jerusalem’ liturgy, instituted by the Apostle James, and an ‘Alexandrian’ liturgy attributed by some to Paul’s fellow-labourer John Mark.
 Singing was a key element, but in the stylised manner of Jewish psalmody and response singing.
 As John Chrysostom, archbishop of Constantinople, put it: David formerly sang in psalms, and we also sing today with him.
 He had a lyre with lifeless strings; the Church has a lyre with living strings.
 Our tongues are the strings of the lyre, with a different tone, certainly, but with a more seemly piety.

 In turn, this emphasis might be due to the belief among first generation Christians that the sharing of the bread and wine was to be done “until Jesus returns”, which they believed would be soon, perhaps in their own lifetime.
 When this did not materialise, a Christian liturgy for worship began to develop, described for us by early apologists like Justin Martyr and Hippolytus.
 It involved greeting, reading from scripture, responsive (antiphonal) singing, baptisms, a sermon, prayers, the offertory, the communion and a blessing.
 Here is an extract from Justin, c.
 AD 150: